 Honesty is the best policy

 Your instinct might be to keep the belief alive — at least for another year, right?
-Well, if your child is asking, they’ve probably already heard something from kids at school and is just seeking you out to verify the news.
-If you tell your son or daughter the bunny is real, you’re just temporarily postponing the inevitable.
+Well, if your child is asking, they’ve probably already heard something from kids at school and are just seeking you out to verify the news.
+If you insist that the bunny is real, you’re just temporarily postponing the inevitable.
 More important, this is possibly a test.
 You’ve likely spent hours lecturing your kid about always telling the truth, and now they are giving you the chance to do the same.

-But, a white lie is OK sometimes
+But sure, a white lie is OK sometimes

 Soften the blow